dtccx/Reactnative_iOS/README.md

 md is normal size of iOS === iPad small

 lg is large size of iOS === iPad big

+# Publish it on Expo or hacketapp.
+Here is Expo method.
+1. Create expo project as what introduced in their website.
+2. Copy the app.js into the app.js what you created in 1.
+3. Add Dependency in packet.json file.
+    For example, in this project, we used react-native-flexbox-grid So add this into it.
+4. Run exp start.
+5. Download exp in you phone and you can test the app.

+# In color-change file, I pushed code of Expo publishment.

 # Result
 ![](img/1.png)